Tsou Tang

 Tsou Tang (鄒讜; 18 December 1918 – 7 August 1999) was a Chinese-born American political scientist best known for his book America's Failure in China (1963) and studies of contemporary Chinese politics.
 He was a professor at the University of Chicago from 1959 until his retirement in 1988, and held the university's Homer J. Livingston Professorship in Political Science.

 Career

 Tsou Tang was born in Guangdong on 18 December 1918.
-His father was the academic and follower of Sun Yat-sen Zou Lu.
+His father was the academic Zou Lu.
 Tsou worked for the Central Bank of China a year after graduation from Southwest Associated University.
 In 1941, Tsou began graduate study at the University of Chicago, earning his doctorate in 1951.
 Tsou joined the University of Chicago faculty in 1959.
 He was named the Homer J. Livingston Professor in Political Science, and retired in 1988.
 He later lectured at the Illinois Institute of Technology and the University of Utah.
 Tsou also taught at Peking University as an honorary professor, starting in 1986.
 He was one of the first foreign academics to be granted membership into the Chinese Academy of Social Sciences, bestowed in 1997.